petrstepanov/root-eclipse/README.md

 ### Setting up Eclipse project

 First, install Eclipse IDE.
 This process is documented in the [Chapter 6 of my dissertation, pp. 87](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
 Make sure to increase Eclipse heap and indexer cache limits because CERN ROOT is a rather resourceful framework.
+After installation go to Window -> Preferences -> C/C++ -> Indexer.
+Select "Use the build configuration specified by the project's indexer settings".
+Otherwise Eclipse will re-index your project every time you launch new run or debug configuration.

 Next, check out the Git repository into the desired location on your computer.
 I usually keep most of the Git repositories in `~/Development` folder.
 First we check out the Git repository.
 ```